 10. Waking up at the gym and wondering how you got there?

 11. Always ready for a lively discussion, you suddenly find yourself with nothing to say.
-This is followed by a fear that death is not far behind.
+You can no longer respond fast enough to join in on a conversation.

 12. Suddenly, no one seems to notice you and you walk through your day feeling like your invisible.